FAQ's

 I don’t want surgery!

-If you happen to be one of the 15% that do not respond to conservative treatment we still have another option before surgery.
-Extracorporeal Shockwave Therapy (ESWT) don’t let the big name scare you.
+If you happen to be one of the 15% that do not respond to conservative treatment we still have another option before surgery Extracorporeal Shockwave Therapy (ESWT) don’t let the big name scare you.
 It is simply acoustic or sound waves applied to the heel tissue.
 It’s exactly the same principle as lithotripsy (used to break up kidney stones).
 In treating the Plantar Fasciitis the sound waves make microscopic tears in the fascia and the scar tissue that has formed around the fascia.
 The objective is to create healthy tissue where the scar tissue and thickened fascia once were.
 There are few side effects and the FDA studies show an 80% success rate.

 The procedure takes about 25 minutes.
-For those strong at heart it can be done without anesthesia.
 The FDA studies were done with “No anesthesia allowed”.
-Actually “It Hurts”.
-You can choose an ankle block which is “mildly uncomfortable” or you can choose a “twilighy anesthesis” (MAC), that is quite a pleasant experience.
+You can choose no anesthesia, an ankle block which is “mildly uncomfortable” or you can choose a “twilighty anesthesia” (MAC), that is quite a pleasant experience.
 Most patients return to normal activities the next day.
-Many patients feel relief the next day but the entire process of creating a new blood supply for the affected area is 6 weeks to 3 months.
+Many patients feel relief the next day but the entire process of creating a new blood supply for the affected area is six weeks to three months.
 It is important to continue your stretching exercises during this critical period.

 What is ESWT for Plantar Fasciitis?

 ESWT has been shown to be very beneficial in the treatment patients who have suffered from chronic pain caused by Proximal Plantar Fasciitis.
-In treating the plantar fascia the sound waves make microscopic tears in the fascia and the scar tissue that has formed around the fascia.
+In treating the Plantar Fascia the sound waves make microscopic tears in the fascia and the scar tissue that has formed around the fascia.
 This will trigger your individual repair mechanisms to reactivate healing and encourage revascularization and other elements necessary to advance normal tissue healing.
 In addition the over stimulation of pain transmission nerves by the shockwaves may lead to a reduction in sensitivity and pain.

 Is it FDA approved?